Siege of Ladysmith: Medical treatment during the siege

-Early in the siege an agreement between George Stuart White and Piet Joubert led to the creation of the neutral Intombi Military Hospital some 5 km outside Ladysmith.
-This was run by Major General (later Sir) David Bruce and his wife Mary.
-During the siege, the number of beds in the hospital camp grew from the initial 100 to a total of 1900.
+Early in the siege, an agreement between White and Joubert led to the creation of the neutral Intombi Military Hospital some 5 km outside Ladysmith.
+It was run by Major-General David Bruce and his wife Mary.
+During the siege, the number of beds in the hospital camp grew from an initial 100 to over 1,900.
 A total of 10,673 admissions were received and treated at Intombi.
-One train per day was allowed to carry wounded from Ladysmith to Intombi.